 Gieles shared with PokerListings before the day began how special it would be to win the trophy for him.
 The Dutch poker player is a seasoned pro who was witnessed regularly playing $10,000 buy-in events online during the pandemic and had a great support team with him including High Roller champ Mulder and fellow final tablist Moene.

 However, by the time the dinner break came around, O'Dwyer had a small chip lead despite Gieles winning one memorable hand with quad treys, and the tournament was soon over once the action resumed.

 Before long, O'Dwyer amassed a massive chip lead against Gieles before the final hand took place.

 It appeared like the game would go on with Gieles back into things after he nailed two pair with king-four suited against O'Dwyer's ace-ten with the duo all in before Gieles nailed two pair on the king-four-nine landed on the flop.
 However, this wasn't meant to be as an ace came on the turn to give O’Dwyer the top pair before a nine paired the board on the river to give O’Dwyer a better two pair.

 Although Gieles was unable to hoist the trophy, he did win a truck-load of cash to collect the second-place prize of €168,000.

-Congrats to Steve O'Dwyer for adding yet another big trophy to his ever-growing collection.
+Congrats to Steve O'Dwyer for adding yet another big trophy to his ever growing collection.
 That's a wrap for the PokerListings coverage of the 2022 partypoker MILLIONS Europe.
-Stay tuned as we cover other big poker festivals around the world.
+Stay tuned as we cover other big poker festival around the world.